Click here to download an ad-free version of this talk!

-When it comes to workplace safety we cannot afford to let others around us learn the hard way.
-Learning the hard way will result in an injury, property damage, loss in production, or worse.
+When it comes to workplace safety, we cannot afford to let others around us learn the hard way.
+Learning the hard way can result in an injury, property damage, loss in production, or worse.
 Learning a lesson the hard way is reactive in nature.
 Someone has to fail for the lesson to be learned.

 Everyday lessons are learned the hard way by workers who are injured on the job.
-There are many times we hear the horror stories of injuries and fatalities either through a safety share or lessons learned document.
-Too often the lessons we can learn from these safety shares are not embraced because it did not happen to us or someone we are close to.
+There are many times we hear horror stories of injuries and fatalities either through a safety share or lessons learned document.
+Too often, the lessons we can learn from these safety shares are not embraced because they did not happen to us or someone we are close to.

 Safety Needs to Be Proactive to be Effective

-For safety to be achieved on the job workers need to be proactive.
-Many safety rules and policies are created after an incident or injury occurs which is reactive in nature.
-To prevent a similar incident from happening again the lessons learned are turned into proactive measures that need to be implemented.
-Every safety meeting, safety training, and time taken to implement safeguards prior to work beginning is an attempt to be proactive when it comes to addressing safety in the workplace.
+For safety to be achieved on the job, workers need to be proactive.
+Many safety rules and policies are created after an incident or injury occurs, which is reactive in nature.
+To prevent a similar incident from happening again, the lessons learned are turned into proactive measures that need to be implemented.
+Every safety meeting, safety training, and the time spent to implement safeguards prior to work beginning is an attempt to be proactive when it comes to addressing safety in the workplace.

 When employees are proactive when addressing safety on the job, it is less likely someone will have to learn a lesson the hard way.